Awards & Recognition

 Sponsorship Request Application

-Mohs surgery for skin cancer at University of Arizona Cancer Center at St. Joseph’s Hospital and Medical Center is a procedure originally developed in 1938 by a surgeon named Frederic Mohs and has advanced into the most effective treatment for the majority of skin cancers.
+Mohs surgery for skin cancer at the Dignity Health – Cancer Institute at St. Joseph's Hospital and Medical Center is a procedure originally developed in 1938 by a surgeon named Frederic Mohs and has advanced into the most effective treatment for the majority of skin cancers.
 The Mohs technique allows physicians to precisely identify and surgically excise an entire tumor while leaving the surrounding healthy skin intact and unharmed and having the opportunity to repair the surgical site almost immediately after the procedure.

 According to the American College of Mohs Surgery (ACMS), a surgeon trained in the Mohs technique functions as a cancer surgeon, pathologist and reconstructive surgeon in one.
 That contributes to Mohs surgery having a success rate of just under 100 percent—the highest of all treatments for skin cancer.